maxghub/DivineAstroTalk/README.md

 c.
 Install React Icons
 npm install react-icons

+Also install these to fonts

+npm install @fontsource/metropolis

+npm install @fontsource/poppins

 6. Start the Development Server
 After installing the dependencies, start the project by running: